-Pratham’s ample work experience with various businesses and altering team size, ranging from startups to sizable enterprises, allowed us to develop expertise in agile methodology that best answers the purpose of our majority enterprise projects.
+Pratham Software (PSI)’s ample work experience with various businesses and altering team size, ranging from startups to sizable enterprises, allowed us to develop expertise in agile methodology that best answers the purpose of our majority enterprise projects.

 Implementation of Agile demands high level of commitment and training within the organization along with reevaluation of existing narratives to successfully adapt to the modern development convention.